-On Monday, the Internal Revenue Service (IRS) announced several new changes that are designed to help taxpayers who are impacted by COVID-19 and struggling to pay their tax debt.
+On Monday, the Internal Revenue Service (IRS) announced several new changes that are designed to help taxpayers who are impacted by COVID-19.
 The new IRS Taxpayer Relief Initiative will expand existing tools and help more taxpayers find tax relief.

 “The IRS understands that many taxpayers face challenges, and we’re working hard to help people facing issues paying their tax bills,” said IRS Commissioner Chuck Rettig.
 “Following up on our People First Initiative earlier this year, this next phase of our efforts will help with further taxpayer relief efforts.”

 The revised COVID-related collection procedures are beneficial to taxpayers, especially those who have always filed and/or paid their taxes on time.
 Here is a brief rundown of the new measures included in the Taxpayer Relief Initiative:

 - Short-term payment plan repayment will go from 120 days to 180 days for those who qualify

 - More flexibility taxpayers who are temporarily unable to meet the payment terms of an accepted Offer in Compromise